Secondary CMB temperature anisotropies from magnetic reheating: Inhomogeneous magnetic reheating

-Here $z_{\rm i}$ is the epoch of the magnetic field generation, which depends on the magnetogenesis scenario.
+Here $z_{\rm i}$ is the redshift of generation of PMFs, which depends on the magnetogenesis scenario.
 Throughout this paper, we set $z_{\rm i} = 10^{15}$~(corresponding to the electroweak phase transition era).
 The PMF dissipation does not depend on CMB photon's direction $\hat{\bm{n}}$.
-Therefore, the inhomogeneous magnetic reheating acts as a monopole source term in the Boltzmann hierarchical equations for CMB photons.
+Therefore, inhomogeneous magnetic reheating acts as a monopole source term in the Boltzmann hierarchical equations for CMB photons.